JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 vec-set = { path = '../vec-set', default-features = false }
 ```

-When it comes time to actually get the set of members, we have access to the getter function
+To actually get the set of members, we have access to the getter function
 declared in `vec-set`.

 ```rust, ignore